-For our stakeholders 'Reduce the number of environmentally harmful leaks of greenhouse gases/oils from our equipment' was ranked 6th of 24 overall.
+For our stakeholders, 'reduce the number of environmentally harmful leaks of greenhouse gases/oils from our equipment' was ranked 6th of 24 priorities.

-For these reasons we will reduce the volume of oil leaked from fluid filled cables from our current RIIO-ED1 position by a further 50% and replace over 90km of the poorest performing Extra High Voltage FFC on our network.
+For these reasons we will reduce the volume of oil leaked from FFCs from our current RIIO-ED1 position by a further 50% and replace over 90km of the poorest performing extra high voltage FFC on our network.

-The cost of cable replacement (non-oil filled) will provide better value for money in the long-term when considered against continued costs of repairs and remediation; having managed the impact out at source.
+The cost of cable replacement (non-oil filled) will provide better value for money in the long term when considered against continued costs of repairs and remediation; having managed the impact out at source.